coduin/epiphany-bsp/docs/memory_details.rst

 Location in address space:

 - ``0x00000000 - 0x00007fff`` when a core is referring to its own memory
 - ``0x???00000 - 0x???07fff`` when referring to the memory of any other core (or itself).
-The ``???`` indicate the core with 6 bits for the row and 6 bits for the column, see the Epiphany Architecture Reference for how exactly.
+The ``???`` indicates the Epiphany core, using 6 bits for the row and 6 bits for the column.

 Terminology: